CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 -temp_folder               A folder for temporary file storage.
 Use only if
                            you encounter problems with the default configuration.

--log                       Folder where to write the log files.
+-log                       Folder where the log files are written.

+-use_log_folder            Use the log folder.
+0: write to standard output,
+                           1: use the log folder.
+Default: 1.
 ```

 **Specific path setting**